Writer. Blogger. Geek.

 Hi, I’m David Anaxagoras and I write fun adventure stories.
 I created a TV show called Gortimer Gibbon’s Life on Normal Street for Amazon Studios which the New York Times called “smart and charming” and Variety said was “genuinely clever“.
 In 2015 I was nominated for a WGA Award for Outstanding Writing in Children’s Episodic TV.
 I’m currently a writer on Nickelodeon Animation’s Glitch Techs.

 I’m a graduate of UCLA’s MFA Screenwriting program and I occasionally teach screenwriting online.
-I’m also writing a novel (or two), developing a comic book series, and tinkering with my never-ending Choose Your Own Adventure-type book.
+I’m also writing a novel (or two) and tinkering with my never-ending Choose Your Own Adventure-type book.
 I live in the San Fernando valley where I read comics, listen to 80s New Wave on vinyl, and jam on the ukulele…badly.

 The Orange County Register did a piece on me when my series got picked up.
 You can also check out this interview on Conversations Between Writers.
 Please check the PRESS page for more coverage of the show.